centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ### **PO number**
 _B2B/B2C_
-Purchase Order number.
+Purchase Order number, stored as a string on the Wholesale orders.
 Usually given by a customer to mark their sales order.

 ### **Preorder**
 _B2B/B2C_
-Preorder function allows creating orders before goods are available.
+Preorder function allows creating orders before goods are available, meaning a Customer could place as many units as they like on an order.
+Preorder can be set on a product if you want to enable Preorders for Retail, in Wholesale Preorder on products is defined by the Delivery Window.

 ### **Price list**
 _B2B/B2C_
 A list that contains prices for available products.
-For each configured store, multiple pricelists can be defined, each using specific currency and default shipping method, and linked to one or more geo-locations.
+For each configured store, multiple Pricelists can be defined, each using specific currency and default shipping method, and linked to one or more geo-locations.
+You can define multiple Pricelists for every currency, e.g. EUR EU and EUR Asia.
 Only one pricelist can be selected as default for any country.
 For B2B, two prices - Price A and B - are defined for each product, where B is RRP (Recommended Retail Price).

 ### **Processing** (order status 3)
 This order has at least one shipment related to it, and at least one of those shipments is not completed.
 Ordered items can be split into multiple shipments depending on availability and other factors.

 ### **Product**
 _B2B/B2C_
 In Centra, Product is a top-level definition of an item for sale.
 Products are split up into variants (i.e. by colour, by style), and each variant is split up into sizes according to the selected size chart.
 Each Product Variant has to belong to at least one display in order to be searchable and purchasable.
+One product can be visible in both B2B and B2C depending on how the Displays have been set up.
+For more details, see [Product Model](https://centra-api-documentation-demo.herokuapp.com/overview/products).

 ### **Product Catalog**
 _B2B/B2C_
-The product catalog contains all of your Products stored in Centra.
+The product catalog contains all of your Products stored in Centra, used by both B2C and B2B stores.

 ## **R**

 ### **Registered customers**
 _B2C_
-This section will give you a list of all customers that have signed in, either during order process or through registration form.
+This section will give you a list of all of your customers, either created when placing an order, signed through registration form or created directly via the API.
 When creating orders, they will be linked to a registered customer by matching on their e-mail address.

+### **Registered user**
+_B2C_
+A Registered customer who made a consent when confirming an order to become registered.

 ### **Refund**
 _B2C_
-A function to refund your customer in case of returns.
+A function to refund money to your customer in case of returns.
+A refund can only be made based on a Return, and the value that will be suggested to Refund will be based on the products and additional costs added to the Return.

 ### **Related products**
 _B2B/B2C_
-Products can be related in different ways.
+Product displays can be related in different ways.
 This is used mainly for B2C stores to display things like “goes well with”.
 But it can also be used i.e. to display that a product is available in another material.

 ### **Report**
-Used to create reports to export.
-Like sales figures.
+_B2B/B2C_
+Used to create and export reports, like sales figures.
+Most reports can be configured to be exported in CSV or XLS format.
+You can also make it export to an e-mail address, in which case there will be a link sent to the e-mail of your choice where the file can be downloaded.

 ### **Reuse value**
 _B2B/B2C_
-Value of a voucher left to reuse.
+Boolean attribute of a Voucher.
+Controls whether or not the remaining value of a partially used Voucher can be used on another order.

 ## **S**